PierreMage/sms-transfer/README.md

 * Only works with Android having the `sms://` content provider

 ## TODOs
+* Move sqlite file processing in the Android application
 * Add file picker
 * Show progress
 * Handle attachments